Alex6djForkedRepos/sizoscopeX/README.md

 ## Tips and tricks

-* Passing a MSTAT file name on the command line will launch Sizoscope with the file open.
-You can associated *.mstat files with Sizoscope in shell.
+* Passing a MSTAT file name on the command line will launch SizoscopeX with the file open.
+You can associated *.mstat files with SizoscopeX in shell.
 * You can drag and drop .mstat files into the UI to open them.
 * MSTAT files are loaded to memory and the associated file system files are closed.
 This is done on purpose so that you can quickly do before/after comparisons: simply open the MSTAT, make your change to the project and re-publish, and do a diff _against the same file_.